samoht/ramen/README.md

 ### Features

-- **Data-driven core:** A powerful `Ramen.Core` library for loading and validating structured content from files.
+- **Data-driven core:** A powerful core library for loading and validating structured content from files.
-- **Functor-based theming:** An `Engine.Make(T: Theme.S)` functor that
-  allows you to provide your own OCaml modules to render HTML, giving you full, type-safe control over the output.
+- **Type-safe HTML generation:** Uses OCaml's type system to generate HTML with compile-time validation, preventing common web development errors.
 - **Seamless integration:** Designed to be used within other OCaml applications.

 ### How It Works

 Ramen's architecture is data-driven:

-1.  **Load:** `Ramen.Core.Loader` reads Markdown and YAML files from your `data/` directory.
+1.  **Load:** The `Data` module reads Markdown and YAML files from your `data/` directory.
-2.  **Validate:** `Ramen.Core.Validation` checks the loaded data against your defined OCaml types.
+2.  **Validate:** Built-in validation checks the loaded data for consistency and completeness.
 Errors are reported with clear, file-specific messages.
-3.  **Build:** `Ramen.Builder` orchestrates the process and generates the final static assets.
+3.  **Generate:** The `Engine` module orchestrates the process and generates the final static assets.

 This in-memory model provides the type-safety of the original design without the complex code-generation build step.